 The Town of Windham is a municipal corporation governed by an elected 5-member Board of Selectmen.
 In evaluating how to define the Town for financial reporting purposes, management has considered all potential component units.
-The decision to include a potential component unit in the reporting entity is made by applying the criteria set forth by the GASB.
+The decision to include a potential component unit in the reporting entity is made by applying the criteria set forth by the GASB Statement No. 14, The Financial Reporting Entity (as amended).
 The Town has no component units to include in its reporting entity.